nathanleiby/bevy-jam-4/DESIGN.md

 accident: goo was carrying one of the purple balls - maybe objective is to push / shepherd objects around? seems fun with the physics.
 Fixed Joints maybe could be more like webs/nets

+would be cool if go had different properties, like sticky, bouncy, etc so you can wrap around target ball, or fling it more. maybe interesting physics applies to objects in env, rather than goo? so you could shepherd push a ball into a trampoline to shoot it into the "goal"

+idea: temporary buffs, like N seconds of invincibility (plow through destruction orbs!), increased speed, etc